-- The major limitation with Trello right now is that you can’t use it when offline nor does it have a desktop app.
+- The major limitation with Trello right now is that you can’t use it when offline nor does it have a desktop app (as of 2015).

 Keeping to-do lists

 - TickTick– Great for keeping basic task lists and sub-task lists, which you can organize by folder.
 Also cross-device across desktop and mobile.
-I used to use Wunderlist, but after Microsoft acquired them in 2015, they eventually announced Wunderlist would shut down in May 2020, so I migrated over to TickTick.
+However, I find it to be less powerful and customisable than ToDoIst.

 Managing long term projects & collaboration

 - TeamworkPM– The winner after a very I searched long & hard(*see full list below) for the right platform that offered the level of project management functionality I could find